I knew my son was dyslexic in Reception.

 But then, is this close to exclusion?

-I watched other mothers achieve this with envy.
+I watched other mothers achieve this with envy, trying to look for clues.

 The social mobility gap is a particular focus at government level (Department of Education, 2017).
 There has been a specific focus on the teaching of vocabulary to close the ‘gap’ but in reality, there are far more complex issues at play which are harder to address.
 There have been several studies on high vs low Socio-Economic Status (SES) families, their approaches to education, and how this might impact on outcomes (Ciabattari, 2010; Tramonte & Willms, 2090).
 Whilst Kimelberg (2014), suggests that middle class mothers are actively choosing urban state schools because they are aware of their own cultural capital (and ability to support their children’s education), other studies point to the neoliberalisation of education and the illusion of choice, choice for some but not for others (Reay 2006; 2008).